Byzantine-Robust Aggregation

 Snapshot

-- Problem: poisoned, faulty, or adversarial client updates.
+- Problem: poisoned, faulty, or adversarial client updates can corrupt a shared model without central access to raw local data.

-- Defenses: robust rules, clipping, authentication, rollback, and tests.
+- Defenses: robust rules, clipping, client authentication, sybil resistance, anomaly testing, rollback, and incident response.

 Basic Training Loop